mzmoncada/pdsnd_github/README.md

 ### Date Created: 9/12/19
-9/12/19 Project and readme files created; slightly different branch version!
+9/12/19 Project and readme files created.
+This is the master version.

 ### Project Title: US City Bike Data Analysis